Div99/dotfiles/README.md

 To update your local repository with any changes I've made, just source the bootstrap script again.

+## Configuration

-### Using Vim with tmux
+### Using Vim with Tmux

 Mouse scrolling is enabled by default.

 For Mac:
-  Select text with `fn` key pressed to do normal copy with Cmd + c.
+- Select text with `fn` key pressed to do normal copy with `Cmd` + c.
-  (Alternatively select text with `fn` + `Cmd` pressed if above not working)
+  (Alternatively select text with `fn` + `Cmd` pressed if this doesn't work)

-  For copying a block of text with vertical tmux split, select text with `fn` + `alt` pressed to select a rectangular block.
+- For copying a block of text with vertical tmux split, select text with `fn` + `alt` pressed to select a rectangular block.

-  Paste should be working as normal.
+- Paste should be working as normal.
 (Auto-indent is turned off for the pasted text using [vim-bracketed-paste](https://github.com/ConradIrwin/vim-bracketed-paste))